william-mx/MXcarkit/stm_nucleo/README.md

 ## Introduction <a name="introduction"></a>
 The Mictocontroller can be programmed in two ways.
 For the first option we use the **STMCubeProgrammer**.
-To do so, we have to unplug the microcontroller from the Jetson and connect it to our notebook to install the software.
+To do so, we have to unplug the microcontroller from the Jetson and connect it to our notebook.
 For the second option we use the **J-Link Flash Tool** from Segger and can program the microcontroller directly from the Jetson **(recommended)**.

 ### **Preparation**
 The microcontroller must be set to STLink in order to use the STMCubeProgrammer.
 For the J-Link Flash Tool we need J-Link.